conda-forge/limesuite-feedstock/README.md

 `limesuite` package provides the entire software suite, depending on the previous packages and also providing GUI tools.

+For Windows users of `liblimesuite` with a LimeSDR (not mini!) device, this package uses libusb to communicate over USB instead of the standard CyUSB library which is not open source.
+If you have used your LimeSDR with another software package, you will have to switch USB drivers to one compatible with WinUSB/libusb by installing the WinUSB driver with Zadig (https://zadig.akeo.ie/) and selecting your Lime device.

+For Linux users of `liblimesuite`, you will likely want to link the provided udev rule into your system installation in order for the hardware to have the correct permissions:

+    sudo ln -s $CONDA_PREFIX/lib/udev/rules.d/64-limesuite.rules /etc/udev/rules.d/
+    sudo udevadm control --reload
+    sudo udevadm trigger

 Current build status
 ====================